phetsims/keplers-laws/doc/implementation-notes.md

  Then, using the polar ellipse equation, the position of the body can be obtained.
 From the old position and the new position, the velocity direction can be properly determined, and the magnitude is calculated from the angular momentum, so that it's always preserved.

 ### Orbital Areas
-Similarly to the run step, based on the `periodDivisionProperty`, we can generate a series of time steps that sum the total period.
+Similar to the run step, based on the `periodDivisionProperty`, we can generate a series of time steps that sum the total period.
 Those time steps are then used to calculate the true anomaly for each division point.
 And based on the real true anomaly of the body, it is determined if any area has been visited yet, if it currently holds the body, the amount of completion, and other features needed to draw the areas in Second Law.
 This is done in `calculateOrbitalDivisions`.

 ## References